gboehl/dynare/doc/manual/source/the-model-file.rst

-To ensure that the endogenous variable :math:`y` is equal to its target :math:`y^{\star}` in the (deterministic) long run, *i.e.* that the error correction is zero in the long run, we can optionally add a growth neutrality correction to this equation.
-Suppose that the long run growth rate, for :math:`y` and :math:`y^{\star}`, then in the long run (assuming that the data are in logs) we must have:
+To ensure that the endogenous variable :math:`y` is equal to its target :math:`y^{\star}` in the (deterministic) long run, *i.e.* that the error correction term is zero in the long run, we can optionally add a growth neutrality correction to this equation.
+Suppose that $g$ is the long run growth rate, for :math:`y` and :math:`y^{\star}`, then in the long run (assuming that the data are in logs) we must have: